raycast/extensions/extensions/tennis-standings/README.md

 # Tennis Standings

-- Shows the ATP live rankings
+- Shows the ATP and WTA live rankings
-- TODO: Shows player details
+- Shows the ATP and WTA race
-- TODO: Search Player
+- Shows player details
-- TODO: search H2H
+- Filters players by country